rakivo/vmz/README.md

     push @B
 }
 ```
-> Unfortunately, you can not expand other multi-line (with curly braces) macro for now, as i didn't add support for that, but you can always send me a PR, I will deeply appreciate any help!
+> Unfortunately, you can not expand other multi-line macro (with curly braces) for now, as I didn't add support for that, but you can always send me a PR, I will deeply appreciate any help!